rsxy/micropulser/README.md

 ### doublepulse
 `doublepulse <pinID> <pulselen> <gap> <pinID2> <pulselen2>`

 Generates a double pulse sequence using two different pins.
+Can be used to trigger some event and a camera (or vice versa) with a defined delay.

 - `pinID`: First pin number for pulse output.
 - `pulselen`: Length of the pulse on the first pin in microseconds.